slainthayer/sibermerdeka.github.io/wiki/getting-here.md

 Two off-street yard parking areas are located near the space, with a rate of RM5 per 2 hours.
 Instead, park at the Hotel D'Majestic parking garage, which charges RM2.12 for the 1st hour and RM1.06 for each subsequent hour, capped at RM5.30 per day.

+## Accessibility
+Unfortunately, our space is NOT wheelchair-accessible.